+High School Credits/Proficiency:

-High School Credits: BTC students earn core academic credits which are approved by the Vermont State Board of Education and meet state high school graduation requirements.
+BTC students earn core academic credits which are approved by the Vermont State Board of Education and meet state high school graduation requirements.
+As High Schools transition to Proficiency based graduation requirements, BTC will be sending your school a list of proficiencies students can earn from each program.
 Full details on credits are listed in each of the program descriptions below.